Chapter 5

 }

-For block-rate event handling (effects where param changes don't need sample accuracy), process the event list once at the top and then the whole block — simpler and cheaper.
+For block-rate event handling (effects where MIDI events don't need sample accuracy), process the event list once at the top and then the whole block — simpler and cheaper.

 #Host transport